yellowstonegames/SquidLib/README.md

 -   Pop-up javadoc in NetBeans and Eclipse show these samples
 -   Demos of all functionality included
 -   EverythingDemo shows off lots of features and is fully documented; a good place to start
+-   SquidAIDemo has two AI teams fight each other with large area-of-effect attacks.

 ###Math Toolkit
 -   Custom extension(s) of Random allows drop-in replacement with added features
   -   In addition to the usual Mersenne Twister, there's a XorShift128+ RNG and a SplitMix64 RNG (called LightRNG)
+    -   LightRNG can skip ahead or behind in its generated sequence.
   -   DharmaRNG can be used to make more or less "lucky" RNGs that skew towards high or low results
   -   SobolQRNG produces deterministic results that may seem random, but tend to be more evenly distributed
 -   Able to find Bresenham Lines for 2D and 3D coordinates.
   -   Also can use Wu or Elias Lines (antialiased Bresenham Lines)
 -   Perlin noise implementation